 Identifying areas of improvement

-When it comes to improving your supply chain, it’s important to get a complete view of your systems along with any areas you may have identified as needing improvement.
+When it comes to improving your supply chain, it’s important to get a complete view of your systems and any areas you may have identified needing improvement.
 Your assessment should cover the entire value chain, including suppliers, manufacturing processes, inventory management, planning, customer service, and more.

-Once you identify areas that need improvement, it’s time to develop a plan of action.
+Once you identify areas that need improvement, it’s time to develop an action plan.
 This plan might focus on reducing risk, increasing efficiency, or improving customer satisfaction.
-There are several strategies you can use to achieve these goals, like more robust supplier contracts, streamlining your operations with automation, or improving communication with your stakeholders, all of which are available in a solution like Microsoft Dynamics 365 platform.
+You can use several strategies to achieve these goals, like more robust supplier contracts, streamlining your operations with automation, or improving communication with your stakeholders, all of which are available in a solution like Microsoft Dynamics 365 platform.

 The goal is to create a more resilient supply chain that can withstand economic downturns and other unexpected events.
-With the right plan in place, you can ensure that your business is prepared for whatever challenges lie ahead.
+With the right plan in place, you can ensure your business is prepared for whatever challenges.

 Strategies to enhance your supply chain

-As the entire world faces challenging economic times, a resilient supply chain can mean the difference between success and failure, and how quickly you can adapt to changes in the market.
-A businesses success in trying times often comes down to the technology and strategies they use to support its supply chain:
+As the world faces challenging economic times, a resilient supply chain can mean the difference between success and failure and how quickly you can adapt to changes in the market.
+A business’s success in trying times often comes down to the technology and strategies they use to support its supply chain:

 Figure 2:Increasing Supply Chain Resilience